makrai/notes/wiegreffe2102-teach-explain.md

     entailment and question-answering, respectively
   * E-SNLI-VE combines annotations of two datasets:
-    * SNLI-VE [131], collected by replacing the textual premises of SNLI [16] with F LICKR 30 K images [140], and
+    * SNLI-VE [131], collected by replacing the textual premises of SNLI [16] with FLICKR 30 K images [140], and
-      * every SNLI premise was originally the caption of a F LICKR 30 K photo.
+      * every SNLI premise was originally the caption of a FLICKR 30 K photo.
     * E- SNLI [20], a dataset of crowdsourced explanations for SNLI .
 This
     * hE SNLI ’s hypotheses were collected from crowdworkers who did not see the original images, the photo replacement process results in a